-Verification of Compliance (name/date) Timing Prior to issuance of Building Permits Prior to issuance of Building Permits Prior to issuance of Building Permits Responsible Party for Compliance Owner/ Applicant/ Licensed Landscape Contractor/ Licensed Landscape Architect Owner/ Applicant/ Licensed Landscape Contractor/ Licensed Landscape Architect Owner/ Applicant/ Licensed Landscape Contractor/ Licensed Landscape Landscape Architect Compliance or Monitoring Actions to be performed.
-Where applicable, a certified professional is required for action to be accepted.
-Submit landscape plans and contractor's estimate to the RMA - Planning Department for review and approval.
-Landscaping plans shall include the recommendations from the Forest Management Plan or Biological Survey as applicable.
-All landscape plans shall be signed and stamped by licensed professional under the following statement, "I certify that this landscaping and irrigation plan complies with all Monterey County landscaping requirements including use of native, drought-tolerant, noninvasive species; limited turf; and lowfixures."
-Submit one (1) set landscape plans of approved by the RMA - Planning Department, a Maximum Applied Water Allowance (MAWA) calculation, and a completed "Residential Water Release Form and Water Permit Application" to the Monterey County Water Resources Agency for review and approval.
+Verification Of Compliance Timms Prior to issuance of Building Permits Prior to issuance of Building Permits Prior to issuance of Building Permits Prior to Occupancy Ongoing Responsible Party for Compliance Owner/ Applicant/ Licensed Landscape Contractor/ Licensed Landscape Architect Owner/ Applicant/ Licensed Landscape Contractor/ Licensed Landscape Architect Owner/ Applicant/ Licensed Landscape Contractor Owner/ Applicant/ Licensed Landscape Contractor/ Licensed Licensed Landscape Owner/ Applicant Compliance of Wontoning Actions To be meriormed Whereamplicables as certified professional is required for action to be accepted. olans of ing lied lied or and the trees val.
 Submit the RMA - Planning Department approved landscape plans, a Maximum Applied Water Allowance (MAWA) calculation, and a completed "Residential Water Release Form and Water Permit Application" to the Monterey Peninsula Water Management District for review and approval.
-Conditions of Approval and or Mitigation Measures and Responsible Land Use Department MAINTENANCE - MONTEREY PENINSULA WATER MANAGEMENT DISTRICT (SINGLE FAMILY DWELLING ONLY) The site shall be landscaped.
-Prior to the issuance of building permits, three (3) copies of a landscaping plan shall be submitted to the Director of the RMA - Planning Department.
-A landscape plan review fee is required for this project.
-Fees shall be paid at the time of landscape plan submittal.
-The landscaping plan shall be in sufficient detail to identify the location, species, and size of the proposed landscaping materials and shall include an irrigation plan.
-The plan shall be accompanied by a nursery or contractor's estimate of the cost of installation of the plan.
-Before occupancy, landscaping shall be either installed or a certificate of deposit or other form of surety made payable to Monterey County for that cost estimate shall be submitted to the Monterey County RMA - Planning Department.
+Submit an approved water permit from the MPWMD to the RMA - Building Permit Landscaping shall be either installed or a certificate of deposit or other form of surety made payable to Monterey County for that cost estimate shall be submitted to the Monterey County RMA - Planning Department.
 All landscaped areas and fences shall be continuously maintained by the applicant; all plant material shall be continuously maintained in a litter-free, weed-free, healthy, growing condition.
-(RMA - Planning Department) Mitig.
-Namber Permit Cond Number ∞
+Conditions of Approvaland Or Wiligation Weganies and shall be submitted to the Monterey County RMA - Planning Department.
+All landscaped areas and fences shall be continuously maintained by the applicant; all plant material shall be continuously maintained in a litter-free, weed-free, healthy, growing condition.
+(RMA - Planning Department) Permu Gond: Number Number: